ericklein/lightbar/README.md

       - resistor in front of LED #1
   - 12/29/16
       - improve codereability
-      - functions for everything
-      - buttons to library
-        - impacts multiple projects
   - 07/29/17        -
       - CRGB::Red is green and CRGB::Green is Red?
   - 08/06/17